A Playbook to Spark Your Awesomeness

-Coming February!
-We’re excited to announce that The Dream Playbook will be published by Magination Press “Self-help books for kids and the adults in their lives, written by experts and published by the American Psychological Association.”
-We feel this is the perfect publisher for the Playbook’s themes of passion, optimistic thinking and social emotional learning.
+After 4 years in development, we’re excited to announce that Dream It! has been published by Magination Press “Self-help books for kids and the adults in their lives, written by experts and published by the American Psychological Association.”
+We feel this is the perfect publisher for the Playbook’s themes of passion, optimistic thinking and social-emotional learning.
 We couldn’t be more excited.
 The Dream Playbook has grown bigger than us and we just couldn’t do it alone.

 What is more freeing than the act of dreaming?

 Kids hold special powers for dreaming because their creative minds have not yet learned about the limitations that culture, social pressure, gender roles and stereotypes place upon them as they become adults.
 In the Playbook, we set out to harness this amazing moment in time when kids are free to dream and help them develop this most important skill of childhood to build a foundation of passion for their future.